ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 This API is used by the crash reporting mechanism to force write of all buffered data on the designated crash console.
-It should only use general purpose registers x0 and x1 to do its work.
+It should only use general purpose registers x0 through x5 to do its work.
 The return value is 0 on successful completion; otherwise the return value is -1.

+If you have registered a normal console driver in ``plat_crash_console_init``, you can keep the default implementation here (which calls ``console_flush()``).

+If you're trying to debug crashes in BL1, you can call the console_xx_core_flush function exported by some console drivers from here.

 Build flags
 -----------